 3. The Night I Saved a Man’s Life

 It was mid-2011, and Kerri and I were on the island of Koh Tao, Thailand.
 We were tanned and happy and without a care in the world, and we had just finished our Open Water scuba diver certifications.
 We drank a couple of buckets of Thai whiskey at a little beach bar called Lotus (does that still exist?) and danced like crazy.
 When Kerri and I dance, we dance to have fun.
 We don’t dance to look sexy or look cool, we dance to laugh and jump around and sweat.
-It’s amazing.
+It’s the best.
 The night wore down, the music eventually stopped, and we sat on the beach talking with a group of other backpackers.
 “Our friend Harley is out there swimming,” one guy says to us, and sure enough, there’s a guy in the water about twenty metres from shore.
 “Oh my god,” I said.
 “Has he been drinking?
 He shouldn’t be swimming!”
 I was half joking, half serious… the water there was only about two feet deep, but I had no idea how drunk he actually was.
 “I will save you, Harley!”
 I called out, and marched into the water fully clothed.
 Harley decided to play along with it, and I dragged him back to shore with both of us laughing the entire way, the black sky above twinkling with stars.
 The group of us took a bunch of funny photos and ended up hanging out on both Koh Tao and Koh Phangan.
 Once in a while on Facebook I remind Harley that I “saved his life”, and it still makes me smile.

 Kerri and I in Bolivia.
 I have hundreds of photos of us on dance floors across Asia and South America, but trust me, you don’t want to see them.